zijianhuang/openapiclientgen/README.md

 	public bool DecorateDataModelWithDataContract { get; set; }

 	/// <summary>
+	/// When DecorateDataModelWithDataContract is true, this is the namespace of DataContractAttribute.
+For example, "http://mybusiness.com/09/2019
+	/// </summary>
+	public string DataContractNamespace { get; set; }

+	/// <summary>
 	/// Serialize enum to string.
 For C#, effective if DecorateDataModelWithDataContract is true, and the enum type is decorated by
 	/// [JsonConverter(typeof(Newtonsoft.Json.Converters.StringEnumConverter))] or [System.Text.Json.Serialization.JsonConverter(typeof(System.Text.Json.Serialization.JsonStringEnumConverter))].
 	/// For TypeScript, the output is string enums.